jrhdoty/generic-quadtree/README.md

 The module comes with implementations of a Point and a Box objects but will work with any objects that implement the methods on their prototypes.

+For use in the browser or with node.

 ## Installation

 ``` bash